Autorevision/autorevision/README.md

 `VCS_DATE`: The date of the current commit in true ISO-8601/RFC3339 format, including seconds.

-`VCS_URI`: Repository dependent: for Git the full refspec & for Mercurial the bookmark or the branch if there is no bookmark.
+`VCS_URI`: Repository dependent: for Git the full refspec & for Mercurial the bookmark or the branch if there is no bookmark, empty for Subversion; meant to provide information on the current head's name.

-`VCS_TAG`: The current tag or a synonym for `VCS_URI` if not currently on a tag.
+`VCS_TAG`: The exact current tag or a synonym for `VCS_URI` if not currently on a tag; useful to to rely on for a version string.
+Empty under Subversion.

 `VCS_FULL_HASH`: A full unique identifier for the current revision.